Moselle loop Bremm

 From inside the Kaiser Wilhelm statue you have a great view of the Deutsches Eck.

-This spot also marks the place where the Moselle flows into the Rhine.
+This spot also marks the place where the Mosel River flows into the Rhine.
 You will be able to separate the two rivers very easily due to their different colors.

 Treffpunkt wo Mosel und Rhein ineinander fließen

-Which of the two do you think is Rhine and which is Moselle?
+Which of the two do you think is Rhine and which is Mosel?

 The best way to reach Ehrenbreitstein Fortress is via the cable car that crosses the Rhine.